Green TeaWikipedia: Green_tea | Wikicha: Green_Tea | Teaviews: green-tea

 Loose-leaf sencha, a typical Japanese green tea.
 Adapted from a photo by André Helbig, licensed under CC BY-SA 3.0.

-This is why white tea, which is less processed than green tea, can sometimes have a darker leaf color.
+White tea is less processed than green tea, but tends to be more oxidized, and can have a darker leaf color.
 This same process also preserves the vitamin C content of the tea leaf, making green tea the only type of tea with appreciable vitamin C levels.

-China tends to produce pan-fired green teas, whereas Japan tends to produce steamed varieties, although there are exceptions to both these rules.
-Virtually every region that produces tea produces some green tea, although outside of southeast Asia, green tea constitutes only a tiny portion of total production.
-However, this production has been increasing as green tea increases in popularity, due in large part to purported health benefits.
+kamairicha.
+Virtually every region that produces tea produces some green tea, although outside of southeast Asia, green tea constitutes only a small but increasing portion of total production.

 Brewing green tea: water temperatureIn contrast to black tea, which usually tastes best when brewed with boiling water, many green teas taste best when brewed with water substantially below the boiling point, ranging from 160-180F (71-82C).
 Our pages about brewing temperature for tea and brewing tea go into more depth on this topic.